 Joined by 30 seniors, the Council on Aging Director, representatives from the Sheriff’s Department, District Attorney’s office, and Hanover Police and Fire personnel signed the TRIAD compact and formed a SALT Council.
 The ceremony included lunch, as most TRIAD meetings include a treat or two.

-Many TRIAD communities host health fairs for seniors and offer identification card sessions through the Sheriff’s Department, if you’d like more information on TRIAD please contact Roy Zettlemoyer at 508-830-6200.
+Many TRIAD communities host health fairs for seniors and offer identification card sessions through the Sheriff’s Department, if you’d like more information on TRIAD please contact Liisa Budge-Johnson at 508-732-1852.